Biohazard Utilization Protocols (BUP)

 Completing the Biohazard Utilization Protocol captures the necessary information for an informed review by the Presidential Biosafety Advisory Committee (PBAC).
 Principal Investigators must receive an approval from the PBAC before beginning work with biohazardous material.

 PBAC meetings are held on the last Monday of every month.
-Submissions are sent out for review one week prior to the meeting, therefore please have your information submitted to the Karen Haines before the second-to-last Monday of each month.
+Submissions are sent out for review one week prior to the meeting, therefore please have your information submitted Karen Haines before the second-to-last Monday of each month.

 The Biohazard Utilization Protocol is a one time-submission which requires amendments as needed, an annual administrative review and a 4-year committee review.
 It is meant to: